So, you’re looking for a Chromebook with a backlit keyboard.

 It features LED-backlit technology with IPS ComfyView.
 IPS display technology ensures vivid colors and eliminates dull or color-lacking images that TN panels generally have.
 It also promises a wider viewing angle so you still see the screen from the side.

-(Looking for photorealistic picture?
+(Looking for a photorealistic picture?
 I compiled a list of Chromebooks with the highest resolutions and have some of the best screens around.)

 With a 1920 x 1080 resolution screen, you can watch movies and play games in full-HD.
 It comes loaded with Intel HD Graphics 520 so you can stream movies, play moderately-demanding games, and view images in crisp and sharp detail.
 It’s a widescreen Chromebook with a wide field of view webcam that shows more “picture” in the frame.